The C library requires you to specify where the stack pointer

 __intial_spto point to the top of the stack.
 If using the heap, also define symbols

 if you do not intend to use the heap, only define an

 ARM_LIB_STACKHEAPregion, the stack starts at the top of that region.
 The heap starts at the bottom.

-These are the only methods that microlib supports for defining where the stack pointer starts and for defining the heap bounds.
+The above two methods are the only methods that microlib supports, of defining where the stack pointer starts and of defining the heap bounds.

-__user_setup_stackheap()to set up the stack pointer and return the bounds of the initial heap region.
+__user_setup_stackheap()to set up the stack pointer and return the bounds of the intial heap region.

 If you are using legacy code that uses

 __user_initial_stackheap(), and you do not want to replace